jiyoungkimcr/SAS-Multinomial-Logistic-Regression-Project/README.md

 # SAS-Multinomial-Logistic-Regression-Project
-**Topic: ** Analysis of the Satisfaction of the country’s economy influencing main source of income in EU (in Subjective &amp; Objective aspect).
+**Topic: Analysis of the Satisfaction of the country’s economy influencing main source of income in EU (in Subjective &amp; Objective aspect).**

-We used SAS Studio and multinomial logistic regression model to predict and interpret.
+We used SAS Studio and multinomial logistic regression model to predict and interpret. (also used Python to check Multicollinearity for continuous & categorical variables respectively).
 This project contains both Descriptive statistics including Discriminatory Performance Analysis and Substantive Analysis (interpreting model estimates, odds ratios with CI, interpretations, model diagnostics).